deleod/DeepSeaMussel-connectivity-selection/README.md

 If there are errors in the barcode or the RAD site within a certain allowance process_radtags can correct them.
 READ MORE: https://catchenlab.life.illinois.edu/stacks/comp/process_radtags.php

-Ran on HYDRA in interactive mode
+Ran on HYDRA in interactive mode (qrsh = enter interactive mode, navigate to working directory)

-``qrsh #enter interactive mode, navigate to working directory
+``qrsh

 module load gcc/7.3.0
 module load bioinformatics/stacks #load STACKS